ziyiyin97/ziyiyin97.github.io/_pages/about.md

 ### Recent News

 * Nov, 2022: Feel free to check my recent research progress in [my ML4SEISMIC presentations](https://ziyiyin97.github.io/publications/).

+* Oct, 2022: I accepted an internship offer from Chevron.
+I will be working as a Geophysics intern in Houston, TX in summer 2023.

 * Sep, 2022: [*De-risking geological carbon storage from high resolution time-lapse seismic to explainable leakage detection*](https://arxiv.org/pdf/2211.03527.pdf) was accepted in the January 2023 special section in seismic resolution in The Leading Edge.